Australiana

-Australiana includes the items, people, places, flora, fauna and events of Australian origins.
-Anything pertaining to Australian culture, society, geography and ecology can fall under the term Australiana, especially if it is endemic to Australia.
+Australiana is anything pertaining to Australian culture, society, geography and ecology, especially if it is endemic to Australia or has reached iconic status.
+It includes people, places, flora, fauna and events of Australian origins.
+Australiana objects can be highly collectable and comprise anything made in Australia or especially made for Australian use.
 Australiana often borrows from Australian Aboriginal culture, or the stereotypical Australian culture of the early 1900s.

+Collectable Australiania objects typically include furniture, pottery, glass, bottles, printed materials, metal and wooden objects, fabrics and aboriginal collectables.
 Objects can be Australiana in their own right, such as boomerangs, Akubra hats, and didgeridoos, or can be common objects with Australian cultural images displayed on them.
 Such items might include two-man saws, snow globes or tea towels with Australian scenery or icons imprinted on them in the national colours of Australia (green and gold).

 Australiana can also refer to art with an Australian style or subject.
-Paintings, ceramics, crafts and coins that depict Australian imagery would fall under this category.
+Paintings, ceramics, crafts and coins that depict Australian imagery would fall also under this category.

 Australiana has also been called a style of kitsch art.

 Topics

 People are sometimes depicted in the artwork, such as Australian explorers, drovers, bushranger, swagmen, Aboriginal Australians, diggers, stockmen, and the like.

 Being on the beach in summer is also generally made out to be part of Australiana, as well as Surf Life Savers, as Australia is a coastal culture, because of the nature of inland Australia (dry, harsh desert).

 Some commercial brands have become part of Australiana due to their perceived "Australianness".
 Advertisements and posters depicting these brands often become part of Australiana as well.
 The following themes are examples of Australiana: